 On April 4, 2018, the Company obtained a loan facility for up to \$100,000.
 Under the terms of the loan facility, the Company may draw from time to time from April 4, 2018 to December 31, 2018, for the purpose of funding working capital requirements.
-Interest on any outstanding drawdowns will accrue at a fixed rate of 10% per annum, and is payable monthly.
-Outstanding indebtedness is payable on demand, subject to the terms and conditions of the loan facility, but will be subordinated by the Company's senior indebtedness to secured lenders.
-The loan facility is provided by a private company of which the Chief Executive Officer and Chairman of the Board of the Company is a principal.
+Interest on any outstanding drawdowns will accrue at a fixed rate of 10% per annum and is payable monthly.
+Outstanding indebtedness is payable on demand, subject to the terms and conditions of the loan facility but will be subordinated by the Company's senior indebtedness to secured lenders.
+The loan facility is provided by a private company of which the Chairman of the Board of the Company is a principal.
 In consideration of providing the loan facility, the loan facility provider will receive \$3,000.
-The Company is currently pursuing negotiation for the extension of the maturity of the loan facility.

 The Company drew \$100,000 in 2018 under this loan facility.
-The loan remains outstanding at June 30, 2021.
+The loan remains outstanding at March 31, 2022.